-The Forest Law Enforcement and Governance (FLEG) II European Neighbourhood and Partnership Instrument (ENPI) East Countries Programme supports participating countries’ forest governance.
-At the regional level, the Programme aims to implement the 2005 St. Petersburg FLEG Ministerial Declaration and support countries to commit to a time-bound action plan; at the national level the Programme will review or revise forest sector policies and legal and administrative structures; and improve knowledge of and support for sustainable forest management and good forest governance in the participating countries, and at the sub-national (local) level the Programme will test and demonstrate best practices for sustainable forest management and the feasibility of improved forest governance practices at the field-level on a pilot basis.
-Participating countries include Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russia, and Ukraine.
-The Programme is funded by the European Union and implemented by the World Bank in partnership with WWF and IUCN over a four year period (2013-2016).
+The Forest Law Enforcement and Governance (FLEG) II European Neighbourhood and Partnership Instrument (ENPI) East Countries Programme supported participating countries’ forest governance.
+At the regional level, the Programme aimed to implement the 2005 St. Petersburg FLEG Ministerial Declaration and support countries to commit to a time-bound action plan; at the national level the Programme reviewed or revised forest sector policies and legal and administrative structures; and improved knowledge of and support for sustainable forest management and good forest governance in the participating countries, and at the sub-national (local) level the Programme tested and demonstrated best practices for sustainable forest management and the feasibility of improved forest governance practices at the field-level on a pilot basis.
+Participating countries included Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russia, and Ukraine.
+The program was funded by the European Union and implemented by the World Bank in partnership with WWF and IUCN over a four year period (2013-2016).

 How did FLEG come about?